'Gilmore Girls' Season 4, Episode 12: A Family Matter

 • I'm not sure why Emily thinks it's hysterical to imagine Jason and Lorelai in a relationship.
 They are perfect for each other.

-• Cost-conscientious Lorelai has been buying groceries, cancelling movie channels, and using lower watt light bulbs.
+• Cost-conscientious Lorelai has been buying groceries, canceling movie channels, and using lower watt light bulbs.
 She lies to Rory about all of this when confronted but isn't very convincing.